- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What is Considered Second Degree Criminal Sexual Conduct?

-In Michigan, a second degree criminal sexual conduct charge involves intentional touching with the purpose of sexual gratification or in a sexual manner with the purpose of humiliating the other person or because of anger or the need for revenge.
+In Michigan, a second-degree criminal sexual conduct charge involves intentional touching with the purpose of sexual gratification or in a sexual manner to humiliate the other person or because of anger or the need for revenge.

-Most people involved in second degree criminal sexual conduct cases are those who are in power, such as an employee-employer or teacher-student relationship (see: teacher sexual misconduct).
+Most people involved in second-degree criminal sexual conduct cases are those who are in power, such as an employee-employer or teacher-student relationship.

 According to Michigan statutes, you can face these charges when you are suspected of any type of sexual contact with the following individuals: